AI Security Bootcamp

 Week 1: Security Fundamentals

-Week 2: AI Infrastructure Security
+Week 2: Infrastructure Security

 Week 3: AI-Specific Security